-Each Fund, with the exception of Barings Developed and Emerging Markets High Yield Bond Fund, normally pays its management fee and other fees and expenses out of income.
-However, where insufficient income is available, the Manager may pay some or all of its management fee and other fees and expenses out of capital and out of both realised and unrealised capital gains less realised and unrealised capital losses.
-Where the management fee and other fees and expenses are deducted from a Fund's capital rather than income generated by the relevant Fund this may constrain growth and could erode capital, as the capital of the relevant Fund available for investment in the future and for capital growth may be reduced, although this may also result in income being increased for distribution of dividends.
+Each Fund normally pays its dividends, management fee and other fees and expenses out of income.
+However, where insufficient income is available, the Manager may pay some or all of its dividends, management fee and other fees and expenses out of capital and out of both realised and unrealised capital gains less realised and unrealised capital losses.
+Where the dividends, management fee and other fees and expenses are deducted from a Fund's capital rather than income generated by the relevant Fund this may constrain growth and could erode capital, as the capital of the relevant Fund available for investment in the future and for capital growth may be reduced, although this may also result in income being increased for distribution of dividends.

-In respect of Barings Developed and Emerging Markets High Yield Bond Fund, some or all of the management fee and other fees and expenses of the Fund may be paid out of capital.
-Where fees are deducted from the Fund's capital rather than income generated by the Fund this may constrain capital growth and could erode capital.
 Thus, on redemption of holdings, Unitholders may not receive back the full amount invested.
-The policy of charging fees and expenses to capital will also have the effect of lowering the capital value of your investment and constraining the potential for future capital growth.
-As fees and expenses may be charged to capital, investors should note the greater risk of capital erosion given the lack of potential capital growth and the likelihood that due to capital erosion, the value of future returns in the Fund could be diminished.
-Accordingly, distribution of dividends made during the lifetime of the Fund must be understood as a type of capital reimbursement.
-The rationale for the charging of fees and expenses in this manner is that it will have the effect of increasing the distributable income of the Fund.
-The distribution amount and Net Asset Value of the Hedged Class may be adversely affected by differences in the interest rates of the reference currency of the Hedged Class and the Fund's Base Currency, resulting in an increase in the amount of distribution that is paid out of capital and hence a greater erosion of capital than other non-Hedged Classes.
+The policy of charging dividends, fees and expenses to capital growth.
+As dividends, fees and expenses may be charged to capital, investors should note the greater risk of capital erosion given the lack of potential capital growth and the likelihood that due to capital erosion, the value of future returns in the Fund could be diminished.
+Accordingly, the distribution of dividends, fees and expenses in this manner is that it will have the effect of increasing the distributable income of the Fund.